DanBuchan/ZCoC/README.md

 These are understandably different.
 The real world needs CoCs, the internet doesn't because there aren't actual people behind any of those online profiles.
 So there's no need to take anybody's feelings in to account.
-We all have to suffer through equality and diversity bullshit at work, when we get home we want feel safe in the knowledge that we can take part in a community where minorities have no right of redress.
+We all have to suffer through equality and diversity bullshit at work, when we get home we want feel safe in the knowledge that we can take part in a community where the harassed and bullied have no right of redress.

 #### Q: Without a CoC, how would this community be welcoming to newcomers, and not become vile, intimidating, or have some other type of unwelcome agenda?